 Although I use various parts of the dandelion for healing, here, I’m focusing on the root which is a good blood purifying herb.
 The root is also a useful remedy for stomachaches, and in herbal medicine is said to be beneficial for hypoglycemia and high blood pressure.

 How can you get these benefits?
-According to The Way of Herbs, “roasted dandelion root makes a pleasant beverage that can be consumed daily.
-It combines well with “kukicha” tea, or chicory root.”
-I take my dandelion root with chicory which gives the beverage a deliciously bitter, coffee-like flavor.
-I also add cinnamon sticks to my Dandelion Root Coffee, because I love cinnamon and also consider it a “super” spice with extremely healing properties –though that’s a post for another time.
-Here’s a most delicious way to take healing dandelion root.
+According to The Way of Herbs, “Roasted dandelion root makes a pleasant beverage that can be consumed daily.
+It combines well with kukicha tea or chicory root.”
+I pair dandelion root with chicory which gives this Dandelion Root Coffee a deliciously bitter, coffee-like flavor.
+I also add cinnamon sticks because I love the flavor and healing properties of cinnamon.
+Here’s a delicious way to get healing dandelion root into your diet.

-- Place water, dandelion root, chicory root and cinnamon stick in a pot
+- Place water, dandelion root, chicory root, and cinnamon stick in a saucepan

-- Bring to a boil, then reduce heat to a simmer for 5 minutes
+- Bring to a boil, then simmer for 5 minutes

-- Pour coffee through a small mesh strainer into cups and serve
+- Pour coffee into cups through a fine mesh strainer

-I was taught 20 years ago during my Ayurvedic training that it is important when making tea with roots to boil for 2-3 minutes to release their healing properties.
+During my Ayurvedic training in the early 1990’s, we were taught that it is important when making tea with roots to boil them for 2-3 minutes to release the healing properties.

-And I cannot forget to mention the synchronistic dandelion incident that took place with my friend Kelly from celiacchicks.com.
-When I was in New York City in fall 2009 to promote The Gluten-Free Almond Flour Cookbook, I was feeling a little sloggy and craving my dandelion coffee.
-At one of the signings (which Kelly so graciously arranged!)
-I grabbed myself a hot water; Kelly whipped out a bag of dandelion tea (from her purse, no less!) and proffered it upon me.
-Hence began our discussion of our mutual love affair with the dandelion root.
+And I cannot forget to mention the synchronistic dandelion incident that took place with my friend Kelly from Celiac Chicks.
+It was 2009, and I was on my book tour in New York City for The Gluten-Free Almond Flour Cookbook.
+I was feeling a bit tired and craving my dandelion coffee.
+At one of the signings, which Kelly had so graciously arranged, I grabbed myself a hot water.
+Next thing you know, Kelly whipped a bag of dandelion tea out of her purse.
+She gave it to me and we discussed our love affair with dandelion root.